 Because of the small size of my team, every addition can make a huge difference and I feel like I was given a great responsibility.
 During my first week, I familiarised myself with the procedures, the software specifications and the context in which the software products are being used.
 As the company develops software for safety-critical systems, many software engineering practices are in place which I have not encountered before.

 My first task was related to testing.
-As it is a crucial activity for the type of software the team develops, each tool has large number of white and black box tests, covering the requirements.
+As it is a crucial activity for the type of software the team develops, each tool has a large number of white and black box tests, covering the requirements.
 All tools, except for one, had its own automated test framework, fulfilling its custom needs.
-Manually running tests is laborious - going from the environment setup to running every single test and recording the observations for each step.
-This also means that tests are run less frequently, and are error prone, which allows for regression bugs to build up with time and make debugging and fixing them harder.
-Initially, I had to fill the gap and, using one of the already built test frameworks as a guidance, created a new one for the tool that did not have such framework.
+Manually running tests is laborious — going from the environment setup to running every single test and recording the observations for each step.
+This also means that tests are run less frequently, and are error-prone, which allows for regression bugs to build up with time and make debugging and fixing them harder.
+Initially, I had to fill the gap and, using one of the already built test frameworks as guidance, created a new one for the tool that did not have such a framework.
 As part of the task, I had to read and understand a complex codebase, extract the commonalities, and add custom features, targeting this specific product.
 Then, as I became more familiar with the testing strategy of the tools and how the test frameworks work, I moved on to build a generic one.
 As many of the products have some overlapping needs, maintaining a generic test framework would be much easier, compared to having multiple individual ones.
-This posed some challenges for me - as part of my University experience, I have not had to think much about design patterns and abstraction to the level it was required here.
-I did some more research on that and managed to deliver a working solution which is now used daily for formal and informal test runs.
+This posed some challenges for me.
+As part of my University experience, I have not had to think much about design patterns and abstraction to the level it was required here.
+I did some more research on that and managed to deliver a working solution that is now used daily for formal and informal test runs.
 I also learnt more about continuous integration and had to write new and modify existing Jenkins pipelines.

 My second major task was to write a new version of a compiler, which is part of the toolset.
-The previous release was written many years ago and did not benefit from the latest features found in the modern programming languages, so the performance was not great.
+The previous release was written many years ago and did not benefit from the latest features found in modern programming languages, so the performance was not great.
 When I started working on the new version, only very few requirements were completed, so it was unusable.
 I started by gaining more understanding of what the compiler should do and going through the code that was already in place, in order to get a better grasp of what have been already implemented and what had to be developed.
 The task was indeed challenging, as it required knowledge about computer architecture, computer arithmetic and instruction set architecture, some of which I had gained from “Devices and Networks”, which I took as an optional module during my first year at University.
 Another obstacle was the fact that my team did not have much knowledge of this particular product, so I had to build inter-team connections.
 Because of the complexity of the compiler, I utilised a mixture of requirements-driven and test-driven development, based on the feature I was working on.
 I also had to come up with a test strategy and automated tests which I implemented using the generic test framework I had already developed.
 Due to the fast-paced situation with the 777X project, I was asked to deliver a working version of the compiler earlier than originally anticipated, which required good organisation and rearranging of work, so to be sure that the essential features are completed.
 This product is now in use.

 I also built some supporting software for the team.
-The first one was interacting with the API of the project management software our team is using - it runs weekly and exports a spreadsheet with the time sheet entries for each team member and emails it to the team manager.
+The first one was interacting with the API of the project management software our team is using.
+It runs weekly and exports a spreadsheet with the timesheet entries for each team member and emails it to the team manager.
 The second one was more complex and is related to the document creation process when a new version of the Toolset is released.
 The current process is tedious, as it requires tracking down the change requests implemented between a number of builds, filling in tables and document properties and more.
-The team wanted a solution which would extract and fill in most of the information automatically.
+The team wanted a solution that would extract and fill in most of the information automatically.
 The task proved to be harder than we expected, mostly because of some limitations with the software change and configuration management product used by the team.
 However, I produced a prototype, which exposed some of the flaws with the current procedures.
 As they have been already identified, I think it will be easier for the team to make the changes needed going forwards, so that they can get closer to an automated solution.

 Throughout my time at GE, I have mostly been programming in C# which was easy to pick up, as it is very similar to Java which I have experience with from University.
 This helped me start writing code immediately after joining the company.
-As XML takes a big part of .NET Framework, I exploited it a lot – for data storage, configuration and layouting – and manipulated it using C#.
-I also had to use the Microsoft Office’s automation features to programmatically create and edit documents.
+As XML takes a big part of .NET Framework, I exploited it a lot — for data storage, configuration and layouting — and manipulated it using C#.
+I also had to use Microsoft Office’s automation features to programmatically create and edit documents.

 Generally, I believe that Software Engineering is more about analytical and problem-solving skills, rather than a specific tool or technology, and you can only adopt this by experience.
 As a software engineer, I am now used to facing new challenges daily and knowing how to cope with them is vital.
 At University, they were mostly related to learning a broad range of new concepts at a very frequent rate.
 At work, on the other hand, sometimes the tasks I had to work on were not as well defined.
 Furthermore, figuring out what information you need and finding it, buried deep in various documents, was sometimes daunting.
 Nevertheless, overcoming all these challenges has made me more positive that I can cope with any situation.
 What is more, as I am getting more experienced as a developer, I am also becoming much more aware of performance and maintainability concerns and how to address them.
-As I had to work with a large code base, code quality and modularity was of a huge importance.
+As I had to work with a large codebase, code quality and modularity were of huge importance.
 The placement provided me with the opportunity to further improve in these areas.